-To enable the continuous supply of energy to the Council and the schools after expiry of the current contract on 30 March 2017.
+To enable the continuous supply of energy to the Council and the schools after expiry of the current contract on 31 March 2019.

-To enable the Council to enter into contracts with a water and wastewater supplier from 1 April 2017

-4. Alternatives considered and rejected The alternative option of not entering into a new contract was considered and the schools after expiry of the current contract on 30 March 2010.
-Other energy procurement options were considered and rejected as 17 and does not meet the Council's star nding orders.
-5. How decision is to be funded The contract costs will be funded from the existing revenue budgets 6.
-Conflicts of interest , - ' Name of all Executive members who were consulted AND declared a conflict of interest.
-Did Standards Committee give a dispensation for that conflict of interest?
+4. Alternatives considered and rejected

+The alternative option of not entering into a new contract was considered and rejected as this would not provide a continuous supply of energy to the Council and the schools after expiry of the current contract on 31 March 2019 and does not meet the Council's standing orders.

+Other energy procurement options were considered and rejected as the proposed option should deliver best value for the Council.

+How decision is to be funded

+The contract costs will be funded from the existing revenue budgets.

+6. Conflicts of interest

+Name of all Executive members who were consulted AND declared a conflict of interest.
+Nature of interest Did Standards Committee give a dispensation for that conflict of interest?
 (If yes, give details and date of dispensation) Did the Chief Executive give a dispensation for that conflict of interest?
 (If yes, give details and the date of the dispensation).

+1

+v

+The Mayor has been consulted on t his decision

+Name of Decision Taker Mayor

-The Mayor has been consulted on this n/a Signed This is a public document.
-A copy of it must be given to the Service Manager (Committee & Administrative Services) as soon as it is completed.
-Date decision published: 14th O Clobel 2016 Date decision can be implemented if not called in: 26M Octobel 2016 (Decision to be made exempt from call in¥ES-or NO)
+This is a public document.
+A cop y of it must be given to the Chi ief Officer Democratic and Registrati ion Services as soon as it is s completed.

+Date decision published: d if not called in: An Deco oube 2018

+(Decision to be made exempt from